OpenEvalProject/evals/manuscripts/elife-67460/v2/manuscript.md

 ## Abstract

-Early identification of severe dengue patients is important regarding patient management and resource allocation.
-We investigated the association of 10 biomarkers (VCAM-1, SDC-1, Ang-2, IL-8, IP-10, IL-1RA, sCD163, sTREM-1, ferritin, CRP) with the development of severe/moderate dengue (S/MD).
-We performed a nested case-control study from a multi-country study.
-A total of 281 S/MD and 556 uncomplicated dengue cases were included.
-On days 1–3 from symptom onset, higher levels of any biomarker increased the risk of developing S/MD.
+Background:Early identification of severe dengue patients is important regarding patient management and resource allocation.
+We investigated the association of 10 biomarkers (VCAM-1, SDC-1, Ang-2, IL-8, IP-10, IL-1RA, sCD163, sTREM-1, ferritin, CRP) with the development of severe/moderate dengue (S/MD).Methods:We performed a nested case-control study from a multi-country study.
+A total of 281 S/MD and 556 uncomplicated dengue cases were included.Results:On days 1–3 from symptom onset, higher levels of any biomarker increased the risk of developing S/MD.
 When assessing together, SDC-1 and IL-1RA were stable, while IP-10 changed the association from positive to negative; others showed weaker associations.
-The best combinations associated with S/MD comprised IL-1RA, Ang-2, IL-8, ferritin, IP-10, and SDC-1 for children, and SDC-1, IL-8, ferritin, sTREM-1, IL-1RA, IP-10, and sCD163 for adults.
-Our findings assist the development of biomarker panels for clinical use and could improve triage and risk prediction in dengue patients.
-This study was supported by the EU's Seventh Framework Programme (FP7-281803 IDAMS), the WHO, and the Bill and Melinda Gates Foundation.
+The best combinations associated with S/MD comprised IL-1RA, Ang-2, IL-8, ferritin, IP-10, and SDC-1 for children, and SDC-1, IL-8, ferritin, sTREM-1, IL-1RA, IP-10, and sCD163 for adults.Conclusions:Our findings assist the development of biomarker panels for clinical use and could improve triage and risk prediction in dengue patients.Funding:This study was supported by the EU's Seventh Framework Programme (FP7-281803 IDAMS), the WHO, and the Bill and Melinda Gates Foundation.

 ## Introduction